Citi Benefits Handbook

 Tax laws limit how much of your eligible pay you can contribute to the Plan each year.
 The limit applies, as an aggregate limit, to all contributions from your pay (both Before-Tax Contributions and Roth After-Tax Contributions) that you make to all 401(k) plans to which you contribute during a calendar year.
 The limit is subject to change each year for inflation in accordance with announcements made by the IRS.

 If you have contributed to another employer's plan during the current calendar year, it is your responsibility to ensure that you do not exceed the IRS's annual contribution limit once you start contributing to the Plan.
-If you exceed the limit, you may be liable for a penalty tax.
-To help ensure you do not exceed the limit, you may request a Citi Retirement Savings Plan 402(g) Refund Request Form.
+If you exceed the limit, you may be liable for additional taxes.
+If you think you have exceed the limit for the current plan year, you may request a refund by completing the Citi Retirement Savings Plan 402(g) Refund Request Form and returning it no later than March 15 of the following year.
 To request a copy of this form, contact the Plan as instructed under "How to Contact the Plan."

 You can call the Plan or visit the Plan's website accessible through My Total Compensation and Benefits at www.totalcomponline.com to enroll to increase your contribution rate and maximize your Catch-Up Contributions.
 If you make Catch-up Contributions to another employer's 401(k) plan and to the Plan in the same calendar year, you are responsible for ensuring that the total amount of Catch-up Contributions does not exceed the maximum Catch-up Contribution allowed by the Code for that year.
 If you have contributed to another employer's plan, you should complete a Citi Retirement Savings Plan 402(g) Refund Request Form to notify the Plan how much you have contributed to a prior employer's plan during the current calendar year.